The 2025 Economics World Cup has been completed.

 1 week to submit group project

-1. Your team receives a real development project.
+1. Your team receives a real development project, developed at the University of Oxford.

 2. Your team comes up with a solution for a real community.
 You can share your solution as either: